willyelm/willyelm/README.md

-I am dedicated to building intuitive, high-performance web applications.
-With over a decade of experience in UI, UX, software development, design and architecture, I specialize in modern web technologies to create user-friendly solutions.
+Currently building UI development platforms, design systems, tools and more [@ssctech](https://www.ssctech.com), previously led and contributed to the JavaScript SpiderMonkey engine team [@mozilla](https://www.mozilla.org).
+I’m always excited about opportunities to learn and push the boundaries of modern web development.

-I have contributed to industries like finance, healthcare, investment, and marketing, and I’m always excited about opportunities to learn and push the boundaries of modern web development.
+When away from my desk, you'll find me exploring the outdoors of Colorado.

 <!--
 #### Tech